Millett Field: Closure and repurpose (1979–present)

 After the construction of ballfields at Recreation Park (1954) and Stan Hedwall Park (1972) in Chehalis, use of Millett Field began to decline.
-The grandstand and bleachers were taken down in 1979 and the playing field eventually grew over.
+The grandstand and bleachers, rotting and "becoming a public hazard", were taken down in 1979 and the playing field eventually grew over.
 The ballfield area was fenced off and officially closed in the mid-1990s during an ecological cleanup of a nearby factory and the surrounding area.
 Due to a flood in November 1986, approximately 10,000 gallons of pentachlorophenol, a protentional carcinogenic chemical used in the process of treating lumber, was leaked into the field and nearby neighborhood.
 The remediation was completed in 1996.